 - Perform well under high temperatures

 Their advantages notwithstanding, the issue with thin-film solar panels is that they take up much space, making them unsuitable for residential use.
-Likewise, their warranty span is short, making them unfeasible for long-term usage.
+Likewise, their short warranty span makes them unfeasible for long-term usage.

 What are the Different Components of a Solar Panel?